 First, every member of the church needs to diligently answer the question: “But who do you say that I am?”
 If the answer is anything less than the crucified Messiah, then we may be following a different Jesus.

-Third, how does the church community as a whole bolster itself in the community as a hub of reconciliation and hope?
+Third, how does the church as a whole bolster itself in the community as a hub of reconciliation and hope?
 How does it position itself as a place that is committed to giving instead of taking?
 Is it a place that values the voice of others, and seeks to elevate the unique gifting of the individual for the benefit of the kingdom?

-As we conclude our series through the Gospel of Mark, our desire to not only ask these important questions, but to diligently pursue the answers that would identity us as a truly cruciform, cross-shaped, Jesus-saturated community.
+As we conclude our series through the Gospel of Mark, our desire is to not only ask these important questions, but to diligently pursue the answers that would identity us as a truly cruciform, cross-shaped, Jesus-saturated community.

 Michael J. Gorman, “Cruciformity,” in Dictionary of scripture and ethics, ed.
 Joel B. Green (Grand Rapids, 2011), 197.